-The Company is a smart grid technology company that transforms aging one-way grids into futureproofed multi-directional grids that improve the efficiency, reliability and sustainability of public power and electric cooperative utilities and the communities they serve.
+The Company is a smart grid technology company dedicated to helping utilities modernize their distribution grids by harnessing the power of data across all their devices and systems deployed throughout the entire distribution grid.
 Tantalus' business operations are in Canada and in the United States.

 The Company's head office is located in Burnaby, Canada.
 The Company's registered office is located in Vancouver, Canada.
-The Company's direct and indirect operating subsidiaries have offices in Ottawa, Ontario, Canada; Raleigh, North Carolina, United States, Norwalk, Connecticut, United States and San Jose, California, United States.
+The Company's direct and indirect operating subsidiaries have offices in Kanata, Ontario, Canada, Raleigh, North Carolina, United States, and Norwalk, Connecticut, United States.